g4tsn/FDMR-Monitor/README.md

 This version of FDMR Monitor requires a web server like apache2, lighttpd and php 7.x running on the server.

+Here there is a trimmed version specific to UK FreeDMR with edits by G4TSN

     cd /opt
     sudo git clone https://github.com/g4tsn/FDMR-Monitor.git
     cd FDMR-Monitor